matrix-org/synapse/docs/usage/configuration/config_documentation.md

 ---
 Config option: `include_profile_data_on_invite`

-Uncomment to prevent a user's profile data from being retrieved and displayed in a room until they have joined it.
+Use this option to prevent a user's profile data from being retrieved and displayed in a room until they have joined it.
 By default, a user's profile data is included in an invite event, regardless of the values of the above two settings, and whether or not the users share a server.